Automattic/big-sky-agents/README.md

 Right now it runs a trivial example, which you can find in [name-example.json](./eval/name-example.json).

+For more information on the example formats, see [docs/evals.md](./docs/evals.md).

 ## LocalAI

 Using LocalAI, you can run the Chat Completion inference locally on your machine.
 This is useful for debugging, experimentation, testing, and just privacy in general.